suhas-sunder/TempRepo/EnergyTalkNotes.md

 ### Importance of PM & Delivering On TIme
 - First speaker (Panel host asking questions):
 	- Director of external relationships & something
-	- Allissa I think was her first name
+	- Moderated by Jennifer Alsop
 - Talk is about major nuclear projects that were on time and on budget
 	- Setting a new model for success internationally
 - Major infrastructure project